 Take staging a step further and making the system modulate requires extra controls and an inverter to make the compressor modulate based on demand.
 Carrier has that ability when you get the model with the variable-speed rotary compressor.
 If I was going to get that model I would definitely do the math to see what the ROI (Return on Investment) was compared to the two-stage model air conditioner they offer.

-Also keep in mind the cost of repairs if something goes wrong.
+Also, keep in mind the cost of repairs if something goes wrong.
 It will take a trained expert technician to troubleshoot the system and that means you will likely be stuck with the contractor you bought the unit from to make that happen.
 Not all contractors are bad but everyone has a disagreement from time to time and the important part is that you get competent service from someone you trust.

 Goodman Versus Carrier Air Conditioners - Performance, Sound, and Durability

 These are all very important to many people and some people do not give it any thought when they are purchasing a new system.
-Performance means your electric bill will be less than is was with the old unit.
+Performance means your electric bill will be less than it was with the old unit.
 Both Goodman and Carrier premium models are very efficient compared to lower models offered so paying a little extra for a premium model will hurt less when the monthly electric bill arrives and it is surprisingly less than with the older unit.
 Always compare the ROI from model to model based on the SEER level and the amount you will save.
 Every salesman should have a chart to show you the savings based on the model and SEER level you are buying.

 Sound.
 I know many people complain about the sound of the condenser especially when they are sitting outside on the patio and the air conditioner kicks on.
 This is an installation issue as well as a sound quality issue.
-Make sure you realize this when it come time for a new unit and make sure you go over this issue with the installation contractor to make sure the condenser is installed in a place where any noise will be minimized.
+Make sure you realize this when it comes time for a new unit and make sure you go over this issue with the installation contractor to make sure the condenser is installed in a place where any noise will be minimized.

 Durability.
 Who doesn’t want their new air conditioner last forever whether it is a Goodman or a Carrier?
 As far as cabinets go both Goodman and Carrier got you covered.
-Always make sure you follow the manufacturers recommended maintenance schedules especially if you reside near the ocean or other corrosive area.
+Always make sure you follow the manufacturers recommended maintenance schedules especially if you reside near the ocean or another corrosive area.

 Goodman Versus Carrier Air Conditioners - Control and Diagnostics